tomersa/localpost/README.md

 # Localpost

+Localpost is a command-line tool for creating and executing HTTP requests, with support for environment variables and dynamic response handling.

 ## How it works?
-Localpost uses your Git repo to share HTTP requests, skipping the user fees of other tools.
+Localpost uses your Git repo to share HTTP requests.
 Each request is a YAML file in the `requests/` folder, named `METHOD_request_nickname.yaml`, ready to commit and collaborate.

 Example:
 ```yaml